gongminmin/ImpulseDrive/Doc/Nozzle.md

 ![Cathode](Img/CathodePhoto.jpg)

+**CAUSION**: Don't touch any electrode before capacitor bank finish discharging.
+The voltage and current are lethal.

 ## Electromagnet

 The electromagnet is a low current coil.
 Build a coil from scratch takes time, so we bought a car air conditioner compressor clutch coil.
 Its size and magnetic intensity fit our scenario.